gacou54/pyorthanc/README.md

 # PyOrthanc
 Python library that wrap the Orthanc REST API and facilitate the manipulation of Orthanc data.

+## NOTE
+I am currently building a major rewrite in an other branch, which will cover all api routes.
+Current method names may change.

 ## Installation
 If you have `git`:
 ```sh